anapdh/anapdh/README.md

 ## Facts about Ana:

 - ⚖️ I have a Legal background and have worked for four years as a lawyer, specialized in Civil Law and Civil Procedural Law;
 - 🍃 I am a Nature lover and I always try connect with it during my free time;
-- 🌐 I'm trilingual, currently being able to communicate in Portuguese, English, and Spanish.
-Studying and looking forward to adding French to my spoken languages and becoming a polyglot;
 - 💌 I love to exchange ideas with people, feel free to contact me:

 <br>